-This will be done by the HOSs and AHOSs using the Academy referral process.
+This will be done by the Pastoral Leaders and Heads of School using SIMS.
 All staff will be required to record incidents of bullying.

 The policy will have a high profile.
-There will be regular reminders in house assemblies and in newsletters to parents.
+There will be regular reminders in assemblies and through PSE.